Nazeeh21/wave-portal-svelte/README.md

 ```shell
 yarn add --dev "hardhat@^2.6.6" "@nomiclabs/hardhat-waffle@^2.0.0" "ethereum-waffle@^3.0.0" "chai@^4.2.0" "@nomiclabs/hardhat-ethers@^2.0.0" "ethers@^5.0.0"
 ```
-Now you should see a `hardhat.config.js` file, `contracts` and `scripts` folder in your root directory.
+Now you should see a `hardhat.config.js` file, `contracts` and `scripts` folder in your `code/wave-portal-starter-boilerplate/` directory.

 Due to [Metamask configuration issue](https://hardhat.org/metamask-issue.html), we need to update the chain Id of our Hardhat Configuration to **1337**.
-Also, we need to update the location for the [artifacts](https://hardhat.org/guides/compile-contracts.html#artifacts) to be in the `src` directory of our app.
+Also, we need to update the location for the [artifacts](https://hardhat.org/guides/compile-contracts.html#artifacts) to be in the `code/wave-portal-starter-boilerplate/src` directory of our app.

 Make sure your `hardhat.config.js` looks like this.
 ```javascript